 What was unknown to most Americans was just how many of the British and Australian actors being outsourced to America had attained remarkably impressive credits in their homeland prior to their engagements here in the USA.
 Many had already appeared as regulars on a series or two and had either won or been nominated for major acting awards including those given out by the British Academy of Film and Television Arts (BAFTA).

-The internet radically aided and abetted an easy way to “discover” and cherry-pick the cream of the crop from English speaking countries.
+None of the current trend could have happened without the the aid of the internet, which has provided our industry with an easy way to “discover” and cherry-pick the cream of the crop from English speaking countries.
 Increasingly, and even today, studio and network executives spend a great deal of time in their offices streaming television and film from foreign countries.
 In times past, this method was a non-option.

 So to those who said “Why?” one response seemed to be “There’s a lot of high-level casting to be done and there are a lot of highly experienced English speaking actors we can consider.”
 In other words, to those who asked “Why?” the simple answer seemed to be “Why not?”

 Dab smack in the middle of the first decade of the twenty-first century there emerged in the United States a classically-trained stage actor, a man not a teenager, who began his training as a young adult.
 He was getting some early “buzz” for his extraordinary work in drama school and being discussed, potentially at least, as “the young generation’s answer to the days and likes of Al Pacino.”
-Oscar Isaac Hernandez, born in Guatemala, was brought by his parents to the United States as a five-month-old infant.
+Oscar Isaac Hernandez Estrada, born in Guatemala, was brought by his parents to the United States as a five-month-old infant.
 The family arrived in Baltimore, moved to Louisiana and ultimately settled in Miami, where Isaac was raised and educated.
 Showing a strong talent for both music and acting early on, Isaac auditioned and was accepted into The Juilliard School’s prestigious Drama Division where he performed a wide range of contemporary and classical works culminating in his final production in the title role of “Macbeth.”

 Following graduation, more Shakespeare immediately beckoned with Isaac garnering a lead in the New York Shakespeare Festival’s production of “The Two Gentlemen of Verona.”
 There is nothing unusual about a newly minted alum from an A-list conservatory being cast in a NY Shakespeare Festival production, but landing a lead role so quickly-two weeks after graduation- is a tad out of the ordinary.
 But then, so was Isaac.
 He continued to do more classics and contemporary productions at other A-list theaters including Manhattan Theatre Club, along with the expected-at-the-time New York actor’s rite de passage performance on an episode of TV’s “Law & Order”, along with one film.